thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

     type 'a mappable_impl = (module Mappable with type t = 'a)

-Interesting, we've just implemented a type class tersely just like what is allowed in Haskell.
+Interesting, we've just implemented a type class tersely just like in Haskell.

-Next, let's implement :code:`list` type constructor:
+Next, let's implement the :code:`list` type constructor:

 .. code-block :: OCaml